 The Trials Sections Database is a ridiculously ambitious project to list key information about every section ever used for a major classic trial.
 By “major” I mean: (i) the three main MCC trials and their predecessors; (ii) every trial listed in the three Cowbourne books; (iii) every current ACTC Championship trial and their predecessors; (iv) some additional well-known trials such as the Bristol Motor Cycle and Light Car Club’s Fedden Trial and the Falcon Motor Club’s Guy Fawkes Trial.

-The information held on the Database is a combination of the ACTC Sections Database, originally compiled by Jim Templeton and subsequently maintained by the ACTC Rights of Way Officers, and my own research on the locations of historic sections.
+The information held on the Database is a combination of the ACTC Sections Database, originally started by Jim Templeton and subsequently maintained by the ACTC Rights of Way Officers, and my own research on the locations of historic sections.
 The information on sections in use today has been collected from the route cards and results sheets for the events which use the sections.
 The historical information has been collected from a variety of sources.

 Each unique combination of Section+Club+Trial has a separate record, so the section information is duplicated if used for more than one event (past or present).
-The Database currently holds over 1200 records.
-Approximately: 650 of the records list ‘Current’ use (i.e. since 2000); 250 are listed as ‘Abandoned’, for a variety of reasons; 250 are listed as ‘Historic’; and the remainder have one of the other two use categories.
+The Database currently (July 2020) holds over 1600 records.
+Approximately: 720 of the records list ‘Current’ use; 380 are listed as ‘Abandoned’; 470 are listed as ‘Historic’; and the remaining 30 have one of the other two use categories.
 See below for the definitions of Current, Abandoned, and Historic.